Found on the lawn at FOS is the finest concours d'elegance in the world, where the most beautiful cars are presented

 |

-Ride in your dream car, owned and driven by some of our GRRC Members as part of Sunday Drives.
-Enjoy a passenger ride around the local area in your fantasy car for the perfect Sunday morning drive.
-Slots will be bookable on the day on a first-come, first-served basis.
-All donations will go to our Estate charity.
+Ride in your dream car, owned and driven by GRRC Members as part of Sunday Drives.
+Enjoy a passenger ride through the local area for the perfect Sunday morning experience.
+Slots are bookable on the day on a first-come, first-served basis, with all donations supporting our Estate charity.
+Please book your place at the Turning Circle by the pedestrian ticketing entrance.